 Ableton Live can also be used with a 49 key keyboard for making records in a studio, it is just more popular for live music right now.
 Finding a controller for Ableton Live can really help a beginner musician looking to learn a DAW since Ableton Live is one of the easier DAW’s to operate.
 Here is a video of one of our favorite DAW’s below.
 It also talks about the use of keyboard controllers with DAW’s.

-This daw can be used with your keyboard for recording music.
+This daw can be used with your instrument for recording music.
 This DAW isn’t as popular as Ableton Live, but it’s getting more and more popular over time.
 A lot of people use this for mixing.

 You can use a controller to record into Cubase.
 Cubase is one of my favorite DAW’s due to the simplicity of it.
 Cubase is becoming very popular in the recording world and it is starting to challenge pro-tools.